markterweele/windows-itpro-docs/windows/deployment/do/mcc-ent-secure-content-delivery.md

 Regardless of which host OS you choose to use, you should ensure that it meets the recommendations of the Microsoft cloud security benchmark for [Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows), [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux), and [Docker](/azure/governance/policy/samples/guest-configuration-baseline-docker) hosts and that you perform regular OS updates to keep it up to date.

-If you are hosting on Windows, your host machine will use Windows Subsystem for Linux (WSL) to run the Connected Cache container.
+If you're hosting on Windows, your host machine will use Windows Subsystem for Linux (WSL) to run the Connected Cache container.
 You should ensure that your deployment of WSL meets the [recommended Enterprise set up for WSL](/windows/wsl/enterprise).

 ### 4. Organization-managed Windows devices